So much of what we consider to be “general knowledge” is incorrect. A brief sampling:

 Reality: CYA on the way out

 LicenseFortress finds that one of the most common triggers of an audit is ULA non-renewal.
 In other words, if you don’t want to continue giving Oracle the money you’ve been paying them, they want to try to find a way to force it out of you.
 ULA administrators that work at organizations that choose not to renew say that they are often audited within a few months of certifying out.
 Licenses are counted differently inside a ULA and outside a ULA, so don’t expect the thumbs up you got when certifying out to protect you.

 Reality: No, it really doesn’t

-For some organizations (stable ones that don’t intend to move, make acquisitions/be acquired, or downsize in the near future), signing a ULA can help keeping the bottom line low.
+For some organizations (stable ones that don’t intend to move, make acquisitions/be acquired, or downsize in the near future), signing a ULA can help keep the bottom line low.
 But if your company’s relationship with Oracle was already strained or you felt the technology was difficult to manage, it’s unlikely a ULA will be a panacea.
 These are wise words to keep in mind as you evaluate how your organization plans to move forward.

 Like the incorrect general knowledge we highlighted at the beginning of this blog, it’s easy to accept incorrect popular opinion as fact, but that doesn’t make it right or, in the case of an Oracle ULA, mean it’s going to solve the problem you hope it will.
-This is why it’s important to ask the right questions, review the ULA with a team that specializes in Oracle license review, and to question everything you think is true before you sign that contract.
+This is why it’s important to ask the right questions, review the ULA with a team that specializes in Oracle license review, and question everything you think is true before you sign that contract.